Marcus-UK/CV/README.md

  After my time at Charlotte House, I moved in to the accounts team for the hotel's parent company.
 I was part of a small team that was responsible for maintaining the accounts of three hotels and a busy public house.

- - Solely responsible for all payroll tasks relating to 70+ employees.
+ - Solely responsible for looking after the company payroll for more than 70 employees.
  - Actively worked with suppliers to reduce business costs.
+ - Gained a good understanding of best practice in accounting.

   **Charlotee House Hotel, Lincoln** (03/2014 to 09/2015)